webworker01/walletworker/README.md

 I wanted to create something for the Komodo community that I could bring to a useable state within a short amount of time.
 I also wanted to demonstrate my ability to work with the Komodo blockchain in an easily auditable way.

-While there are certainly limitations to creating a program with a batch file this, I was inspired by [DeckerSU's dexscripts.win32](https://github.com/DeckerSU/SuperNET/blob/dev-decker-dev/iguana/dexscripts.win32/how_to_use.md) for BarterDEX and being a script, anyone with some basic programming knowledge can review exactly what the program is doing without trusting in a compiled binary.
+While there are certainly limitations to creating a program with a batch file, I was inspired by [DeckerSU's dexscripts.win32](https://github.com/DeckerSU/SuperNET/blob/dev-decker-dev/iguana/dexscripts.win32/how_to_use.md) for BarterDEX and being a script, anyone with some basic programming knowledge can review exactly what the program is doing without trusting in a compiled binary.
 I was also able to complete the initial version in a little under 24 hours of total work which was important for me right in the middle of the notary node elections!

 ## Features